mark-watson/Java-AI-Book/manuscript/reasoning.md

 -   createRelation(String relation, int arity) - create a new relation with a specified arity (number of “arguments”).
 For example you could create a relation “owns” with arity 2 and then assert “(owns Elaine ’Moms Grocery’)” - I usually do not use this API since I prefer to place relations (with rules) in a source code file ending in the extension \*.plm.
 -   doQuery(String query) - returns a list of results from a query.
 Each result in the list is itself a list.

 You will always want to work in an interactive PowerLoom console for writing and debugging PowerLoom models.
 I copied the model in business.plm from the PowerLoom distribution to the subdirectory test\_data.
-Here we use it here in an embedded Java example in the file **PowerLoomExample_1.java**:
+Here we use it in an embedded Java example in the file **PowerLoomExample_1.java**:

 {lang="java",linenos=off}
 ~~~~~~~~